Sam Tomkins: Return

 out of retirement until the end of the season to aid the club's push for play-offs and a place in the Grand Final following "confidence" in his knee again.
 Tomkins made his second debut for the club on 27 July 2024, scoring a try on his return from retirement in a 24–16 victory over Hull F.C..
 On his third game back against Huddersfield Giants, Tomkins suffered a hamstring injury.

 On 4 October, Tomkins signed an extension for the 2025 season.
 Two months into the season, he announced his second retirement would come at the end of the season saying "this year is definitely my last".
-He had scored five tries in five appearances of the season at the tome of the announcement.
-Tompkins has his contact terminated two months early by mutual consent seeing him retire in August.
+He had scored five tries in five appearances of the season at the time of the announcement.
+Tomkins had his contract terminated two months early by mutual consent seeing him retire in August.
 He finished his time at Catalans as their third all time points scorer.